 Transaction statistics are provided for all transactions handled by the transaction manager on a server.
 These statistics include the number of total transactions, transactions with a specific outcome (such as committed, rolled back, or heuristic completion), rolled back transactions by reason, and the total time that transactions were active.
-For detailed information on transaction statistics, see the Administration Console Online Help.
+For detailed information about transaction statistics, see "Monitor JTA" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.